giuseppe998e/xentrace-parser-rs/README.md

     Ok(())
 }
 ```
+> This example could be started from the repo's root directory with: `cargo run --example simple_print`

 ## License
 This library is released under the `GNU Lesser General Public License v2.1 (or later)`.